About instance flexibility in MIGs

 }

+The machine types within an instance selection have equal preference.
 If you want a MIG to choose machine types in a specific order, you can configure multiple instance selections, each with a list of machine types and a rank to define preference.
 A lower value of rank means higher preference.
 The MIG attempts to create its VMs using machine types with a higher preference.
-If these preferred machine types are not available, the MIG uses a lower preferred machine type.
+If these preferred machine types are not available, the MIG uses a machine type with a lower preference.

 "instanceFlexibilityPolicy": {